seydoudia/Data-Science-portfolio/README.md

 if link doesn't work, click [HERE](https://github.com/seydoudia/ml_energy/blob/master/dev_analysis.ipynb) to access project

 **Project Achievements**
-* Processed 4 year historical data at a 1 minute timestep
+* Processed 4 year historical data from an electric meter at a 1 minute timestep
 * Used Kmeans algortihm in order to identify consumption profiles from a household's electric meter
 * Found optimal number of centeroids with silhouette method
 * Validating results with t-SNE dimensionality reduction